 Take a look at this striking war shirt.
 Painted with green and red ochre and beaded with old time seed beads.
 No defects and no beads missing.
 This shirt has been worn and used but it's not soiled.
 The shoulders are decorated with horse tail scalps tied with red cloth, feathers and ermine tails.
 (Traditional Blackfeet) This shirt is located on a res. in Montana.
 The neck flap is decorated with human hair locks.
 The front and back neck area is decorated with badger claws and there is a pictograph of a badger on the back which was painted the old way with a stick and hide glue.
 The fringe is decorated with old time glass beads.
 The beadwork is exceptional, panels measure; 2' x 30" long.
 Levi BlackWolf, who is wearing this shirt is 5'11 inches tall.

-Item JA107 Another nice War Shirt Below which I would consider to be a medium to large size.
+Item JA107 Another nice War Shirt below which I would consider to be a size large.
 It measures about five feet from cuff to cuff when layed flat out on the floor and 32" from the top of the collar to the bottom of the shirt.
 It measures a whopping 25" wide in the mid section which is good enough for any belly?
 It is loosly stitched with brain tanned ties just like the old original shirts were.
 Heavily fringed and all leather is braintanned.
 Nice and soft.
 Old time blue paint was rubbed onto the upper section.
 Nice old time trade cloth collar and the beaded panals are size ten blue and white and red beads while the beaded bib is beaded in old time size 8 blue and white beads.
-There are 7 locks of white horse tail hair and 2 ermine skins.
+This shirt is adorned with several new quilled human hair scalp locks.
+The bottom section and the back of the shirt have been painted with Mandan warriors.
+Nice!
 This is a used and well worn shirt.
-I wore it during a few battles with the Calvary during Buffalo Days re-enactments in South Dakota.
-The outside sleeves and paint was applied and 'roughed up' to look older.
-NICE! $1,799
+It was worn during a few battles with the Calvary at a Buffalo Days re-enactment in South Dakota.
+The outside blue area was 'roughed up' to look older.
+SOLD

 WAR shirt none the less; It's a fact that during the war against the white man that the Native Americans sought after European goods and clothes.
 In this case perhaps, one of the Sioux warriors took this off a Corporal from the 7th Calvary?
 It was common for them to take it back and "Indianize" it.
 This calvary war shirt is a small to medium size measuring about 23" from shoulder line to shoulder line and 22" from cuff to shoulder line.
 It's beaded with size 8 blue and white beads which were authentic for the time period.
 It has been decorated with brass spots.
 I am throwing in the matching civil war reproduction canteen which has also been fully beaded along the strap.
 Take a look at the back of this coat- everyone said "Wo-" when I wore it during a raid against the calvary in a buffalo days re-enactment.
 They are dusty from hanging in my lodge for a few years.
 The coat also has the name 'Dickerson' written on the inside lineing.
 This one won't last long.
 SOLD